BUYERS GUIDE - WAGONS LARGE

-Based on LandCruiser 100 and 200 Series the Lexus 470 and 570 models have never achieved the Range Rover cache they obviously craved.
-However, they'e beautifully assembled machines with silky-smooth petrol V8 power.
+Based on LandCruiser 100 and 200 Series the ridiculously expensive Lexus 470 and 570 models never achieved the Range Rover cache they obviously craved.
+However, they’e beautifully assembled machines with silky-smooth petrol V8 power.

 Turn Assist tightened the turning circle by adding more brake force to the inside rear wheel.
 Off-road driving was aided by a Multi-Terrain Select function, which delivered stability and traction control assistance over different surfaces.
 The Crawl Control feature was upgraded, with the number of preset speeds increased from three to five steps.